-Wonolo Inc. in affiliation with Frontline Work Inc. (“Wonolo”) provide a service (the “Service”) that allows its customers to connect with Wonolo’s network of geographically distributed contractors (“Wonoloers”) to obtain service providers for various short term assignments.
+Wonolo Inc. in affiliation with Frontline Work Inc. (“Wonolo”) provides a service (the “Service”) that allows its customers to connect with Wonolo’s network of geographically distributed contractors (“Wonoloers”) to obtain service providers for various short term engagements.
 Please read this Customer Agreement (“Agreement”) in its entirety if you wish to become a customer.

-You agree and understand that certain features of the Application may be subject to additional terms and conditions or registration requirements.
+You agree and understand that certain features of the Application (defined below) may be subject to additional terms and conditions or registration requirements.
 You agree to abide by these additional terms and you further agree that a violation of those terms shall constitute a breach of this Agreement.
 Wonolo reserves the right to change this Agreement, and any additional terms at any time, effective upon making the modified provisions available on the Application or by notifying you directly.
-You are responsible for regularly reviewing this Agreement.
+You are responsible for regularly reviewing this Agreement for updates and modifications to its terms.
 Continued use of the Application and/or the Wonolo Mobile Application after any such changes are made to this Agreement shall constitute your consent to such changes.
-Wonolo does not and will not assume any obligation to notify Wonoloers of any changes to this Agreement, or the creation or modification of any additional terms.
+Other than making the changes available on the Application, Wonolo does not and will not assume any obligation to notify Wonoloers of any changes to this Agreement, or the creation or modification of any additional terms.

 Capitalized terms are defined as set forth below or elsewhere in the Agreement.